vatpac-technology/sops/docs/aerodromes/classc/EastSale.md

 | **East Sale ATIS** |                      | **125.40**  | **YMES_ATIS** |

 !!! note
-    East Sale is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+    YMES is a [military aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
 Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 ES ADC owns no airspace.
 Release may be available from ES APP for circuits.